 We refer to the phase beyond Stage 1 as Stage 2.
 And we call the value that exists in Stage 2 our Terminal Value.

-There are two common methods used to calculate Terminal Value: The Perpetuity Growth Method and The Exit Multiple Method.
+Practitioners use two common methods to calculate Terminal Value: The Perpetuity Growth Method and The Exit Multiple Method.

 Terminal Value Calculation Method #1 – Perpetuity Growth Method